tonghohin/chatApp/README.md

 # Real-time Chat Application

 This is a chat application powered by Socket.io, Express and MySQL.
+See it in action: https://secretchat.onrender.com

 ## Features